-Input types are selected in pairs.
-Each input pair accepts analog or digital audio.
-The XLR input signal is selected with slide switch above the connector.
+Input sources are selected in pairs, 1, 2 and 3, 4.
+Each input pair (1, 2 and 3, 4) accepts analog or digital audio.
+The input signal type is selected using slide switch above the XLR input connector.
+The setup menu has additional input control.

-Manually selecting the audio source is used to force the inputs to analog while using an AES3 or AES3id input to lock the 722 to an external sample rate.
+Manually selecting the audio source is used to force the inputs to analog while using an AES3 or AES3id input to lock the 744T to an external sampling rate.

 Digital sources connected to AES3id BNC inputs override analog signals on the corresponding XLR input.
-The BNC input signal type is set in the menu settings Input1,2: Source.
-For most situations the appropriate setting is auto select-the 722 will choose the input type based on signal present.
+The BNC input signal type is set in the menu settings INPUT1,2: SOURCE and INPUT 3,4:SOURCE.
+For most situations the appropriate setting is auto select-the 744T will choose the input type based on signal present.

-The 722 is capable of off-speed sample rates when clocked from either external digital inputs or the word clock input.
+The 744T is capable of off-speed sampling rates when clocked from either external digital inputs or the word clock input.

 Input sources can be set to "disabled (power save)".
-This option shuts down all circuitry associated with the inputs to reduce power draw and extend battery runtime during playback.
-When an input pair is disabled, the digital input LEDs associated with the pair will flash.
+This option shuts down all circuitry associated with an input pair to reduce power draw and extend battery runtime.
+When an input pair is disabled, the digital input LEDs associated with the pair will slowly flash.
+In playback-only applications, both input pairs can be shut down to maximize power-efficiency and battery runtime.

-Analog Inputs
+Analog Inputs 1 and 2